Winter Weather Advisory issued for Upper Tanana Valley and the Fortymile Country by NWS - NewsBreak

 Winter Weather Advisory issued for Northern and Interior Seward Peninsula by NWS

-Effective: 2022-12-03 14:06:00 AKST Expires: 2022-12-05 06:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-12-04 13:13:00 AKST Expires: 2022-12-05 06:00:00 AKST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 Target Area: Northern and Interior Seward Peninsula WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 AM AKST MONDAY * WHAT...Mixed precipitation expected.
-Additional snow accumulations of up to 2 inches and ice accumulations of around one tenth of an inch.
-Winds gusting as high as 40 mph. * WHERE...Northern and Interior Seward Peninsula. * WHEN...Until 6 AM AKST Monday. * IMPACTS...Plan on slippery road conditions.
+Additional snow accumulations around 1 inch and ice accumulations of a light glaze.
+Winds gusting as high as 60 mph. * WHERE...Northern and Interior Seward Peninsula. * WHEN...Until 6 AM AKST Monday. * IMPACTS...Plan on slippery road conditions.
 Areas of blowing snow could significantly reduce visibility.

 weather.gov

-Effective: 2022-12-04 15:00:00 MST Expires: 2022-12-05 12:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-12-04 21:00:00 MST Expires: 2022-12-06 15:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Missoula, Bitterroot Valleys WINTER WEATHER ADVISORY IN EFFECT FROM 3 PM SUNDAY TO NOON MST MONDAY * WHAT...Snow expected.
-Total snow accumulations of 2 to 4 inches.
-Isolated high amounts of 4 to 6 inches. * WHERE...Missoula/Bitterroot Valleys. * WHEN...From 3 PM Sunday to noon MST Monday. * IMPACTS...Plan on slippery road conditions.
+Target Area: Petroleum WINTER WEATHER ADVISORY IN EFFECT FROM 9 PM THIS EVENING TO 3 PM MST TUESDAY * WHAT...Snow expected.
+Total snow accumulations of 3 to 5 inches. * WHERE...Petroleum County. * WHEN...From 9 PM this evening to 3 PM MST Tuesday. * IMPACTS...Plan on slippery road conditions.

 weather.gov